learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Error_Handling_in_ExpressJS.md

 ```
 So what does this all mean?
 This middleware module is intended to be called every time an error is thrown in a request-response flow.
 It extracts information from the thrown error object, such as status code, error name, message and a stack trace and then prepares a response with an appropriate status code and an informative body.
 We will show how this data can be passed to the middleware in the [*Custom Error Objects*](#custom-err-objects) section.
 The middleware function then calls `next()` to ensure that the next express middleware (if one exists) is called.

 Now we must ensure that the error handler middleware is used by our Express app.
 The example below shows where to include the error handling  middleware in a generic Express server file (i.e. after routers and all other middlewares).
 The NPM package `express-async-errors` is used to ensure that the middleware handles both syncronous and asyncronous request-response flows (otherwise the handler will only work with syncronous request-response flows).
-More information about this package can be found [here](https://www.npmjs.com/package/express-async-errors).
+Asyncronous request-response flows are very common in modern backend API development and so it is likely very important to include this in your application.
+The package can be installed by running `npm install express-async-errors` and more information can be found [here](https://www.npmjs.com/package/express-async-errors).

 ***server.js***
 ```